 The lessons compiled here (see links in the bottom of the page) were developed as part of the Ph.D. research projects of Leonardo Barichello and Rita Santos Guimarães.
 The material was not conceived for publication, but as part of our research projects.
-However, due to the manifested interest of teachers that took part on our research to use the lessons again, we decided to review, organize and share them.
+However, due to the interest of the teachers that took part on our research to use the lessons again, we decided to review, organize and share them.

-Although the material were not professionally reviewed, we expect it to be free of mistakes (none of us is native speaker) and we hope it is useful for any teacher interested in the approach described below.
+Although the material was not professionally reviewed, we expect it to be free of mistakes (none of us is native speaker) and we hope it is useful for any teacher interested in the approach described below.
 Feel free to use and reproduce it fully or partially.
-But if you do so, we would like to ask you to contact us (firstname.lastname@example.org and email@example.com) or leave a comment below telling us about the experience.
+But if you do so, we would like to ask you to contact us (email@example.com and firstname.lastname@example.org) or leave a comment below telling us about the experience.
 This may help us to improve the lessons in the future!

-This compilation contains 12 lessons divided into 3 packs covering the following topics: a) definition of fractions, b) equivalent fractions, c) comparison of fractions, d) addition and subtraction of fractions.
+This compilation contains 12 lessons divided into 3 packs covering the following topics: a) definition of fractions, b) equivalent fractions, c) comparison of fractions, and d) addition and subtraction of fractions.

 The starting point of these lessons is the idea of building all the knowledge regarding fractions on a solid and common basis, instead of teaching it as a set of unconnected procedures and definitions.